gajus/eslint-plugin-jsdoc/.README/rules/check-tag-names.md

 `settings.jsdoc.tagNamePreference` will automatically be considered as valid, the above works.

+Likewise are the tag keys of `settings.jsdoc.structuredTags` automatically considered as valid (as their defining an expected structure for tags implies the tags may be used).

 For [TypeScript](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html#supported-jsdoc)
 (or Closure), when `settings.jsdoc.mode` is set to `typescript` or `closure`, one may also use the following: